ZimCodes/Zeiver/README.md

 Use HTTPS only

-Restrict Zeiver to handle all requests through HTTPS only.
+Restrict Zeiver to send all requests through HTTPS connections only.

 ***-H, --headers***